RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/_index.md

 ## Startup Process

-At system startup, the AdminService performs the following sequence of actions:
+At system startup, the AdminService performs the following tasks:

-    1. Process all the INI files in the service configuration directories under the `/etc/redhawk` directory.
+1. Processes all INI files in the service configuration directories under the `/etc/redhawk` directory.

-    2. Create domain groups using the `DOMAIN_NAME` configuration property from each service configuration file.
+2. Creates domain groups using the `DOMAIN_NAME` configuration property in each service configuration file.

-    3. Determine the start order of each domain group using the `priority` configuration property of each groups Domain Manager service.
+3. Determines the start order of each domain group using the `priority` configuration property of each domain group's Domain Manager service.

-    4. Determine the start order of each core service within a domain group using the `priority`.
-The typical start order will define Domain Manager first, followed by DeviceManager(s), and finally waveforms.
+4. Determines the start order of each core service within a domain group using the `priority` configuration property of each core service.
+The typical start order defines Domain Manager first, followed by Device Managers, and finally waveforms.

-    5. Launch each core service for a domain group using the configuration defintion and perform an initial status check of the service.
+5. Launches each core service within a domain group using the configuration definition and performs an initial status check of the service.

-    6. Repeat the above step for all remaining domain groups.
+6. Repeats the previous step for all remaining domain groups.

+## System Shutdown

-Conversely, on the host system shutdown, the AdminService with terminate the domain and services in the domain group starting with the highest priority first
+On the host system shutdown, the AdminService terminates the domain and services in the domain group by starting with the highest priority first.

 ### Managing the REDHAWK Core Services Using the `rhadmin` Script

-Independent of system start up and shutdown, `rhadmin` is a command line utility to manage the REDHAWK core services' lifecycle. `rhadmin` supports the following commands to manage the service lifecycle: `start`, `stop`, `restart`, and `status` as an individual service, or groupings by service type or logical domain.
+Independent of system start up and shutdown, `rhadmin` is a command line utility used to manage the REDHAWK core services' lifecycle. `rhadmin` supports the following commands to manage the service lifecycle: `start`, `stop`, `restart`, and `status` as an individual service or groupings by service type or logical domain.
 The `rhadmin` utility can also be used to generate new configuration files for all the REDHAWK core service types.

-For more information about `rhadmin`, refer to [rhadmin]({{< relref "manual/appendices/adminservice/rhadmin.md" >}}).
+For more information about using `rhadmin` to manage the REDHAWK core services, refer to [rhadmin]({{< relref "manual/appendices/adminservice/rhadmin.md" >}}).

 ###  REDHAWK AdminService Lifecycle

 The AdminService is configured to startup and shutdown using the operating system's service control.
-The following table lists the system service scripts that are used to control the AdminService lifecycle.
+The following table lists the system service scripts used to control the AdminService lifecycle.

 | **Service**            | **System Service Script**                              |
 | :--------------------- | :----------------------------------------------------- |